Zamzam camp: Sudanese civil war (2023–present)

-The ongoing civil war in Sudan has severely impacted Zamzam Refugee Camp, pushing it into famine conditions.
-The conflict, primarily between the Sudanese Armed Forces (SAF) and the Rapid Support Forces (RSF), has led to significant displacement, with the camp's population swelling to around 500,000 people, with a significant portion being women and children.
+The Sudanese conflict severely impacted Zamzam camp, pushing it into famine conditions.
+The conflict, primarily between the Sudanese Armed Forces (SAF) and the Rapid Support Forces (RSF), caused significant displacement, and the camp's population grew to abound 500,000 people, many of them women and children.

-The situation in Zamzam is dire, with high rates of malnutrition and mortality, particularly among children.
-Médecins Sans Frontières (MSF) has reported alarming levels of acute malnutrition and a high number of child deaths, with at least one child dying every 2 hours.
-The camp's residents face severe shortages of food, clean water, and medical supplies.
-Restrictions and blockades have hindered the delivery of essential aid, exacerbating the crisis.

-In August 2024, the Integrated Food Security Phase Classification (IPC) Famine Review Committee (FRC) concluded that famine conditions are prevalent in parts of North Darfur, including the camp.
-In the same month, the SAF also bombed and killed children in the famine-hit camp in El Fasher.
+Conditions in Zamzam were dire, with high rates of malnutrition and mortality, particularly among children.
+Médecins Sans Frontières (MSF) has reported alarming levels of acute malnutrition and a high number of child deaths, with at least one child dying every two hours.
+The camp's residents faced severe shortages of food, clean water, and medical supplies.
+Restrictions and blockades hindered the delivery of essential aid, exacerbating the crisis.
+In August 2024, famine conditions were present in parts of North Darfur, including Zamzam camp.
+That same month, the SAF also bombed the camp, killing children.
+Counsellors in Zamzam camp reported an increasing number of victims seeking support for sexual violence, most of them teenage girls.

-Sexual violence and rape cases also skyrocketed amidst the ceasefire, especially in Zamzam refugee camp.

-In February 2025, the RSF raided the camp, with unknown numbers of casualties.

-On 12 April 2025, an RSF attack on the camp killed or injured hundreds, most of them women and children.
-On 13 April, the RSF claimed to have taken the camp.
-On 29 April 2025, an RSF-allied militia abducted 40 aid workers and about 50 civilians who were evacuating the Zamzam camp.
-In May, the camp was reported to have been converted into a military barracks by the RSF.